 Bumble is sticking around too.
 I’m on the verge of deleting it for the 20th time, though.
 I don’t know why I keep trying, but until I have more luck meeting people the old-fashioned way it’s better than nothing.
 I received a shit ton of matches from my recent trips into the city, but I’ve been eliminating them left and right: Minimal and mediocre conversation?
 Shitty availability?
 Using the app to promote their Instagram or music and bartending gigs?
 Undercover single mothers?
 Goodbye.

 Then I had another one of those 1 in 100 conversations.
 Finally someone else that matched me in goofiness and witty banter, whom I really seemed to click with.
 And then it all went to shit.
 Everything was fine until she added me on Instagram and I scrolled through her old posts.
-All I did was swipe with my finger for a minute or two to get to the end and remarked, “I see you were into fitness coaching back in the day?”
+All I did was swipe with my finger for a minute or two to get to the end and texted her: “I see you were into fitness coaching back in the day?”